 We have decades of transactional, operational, capital markets and private equity experience, including as Global Heads of leading businesses at some of the world’s preeminent financial institutions.

-Brian has been a successful investment banker and investor for nearly 25 years.
-Most recently, he was a Partner at Moelis & Company and focused on clients in the technology and business services sector.
+Brian has been a successful investment banker and investor for over 30 years.
+Brian co founded American Discovery in 2017 and since that time has overseen the firms growth in both private equity and investment banking.
+Before co-founding ADC, he was a Partner at Moelis & Company and focused on clients in the technology and business services sector.
 Brian completed numerous mergers & acquisitions and a number of successful merchant banking transactions while at Moelis & Company, including UELS and North American Partners in Anesthesia (NAPA).
 UELS, acquired in July 2011 with an initial equity investment of $26.9 million, was sold to Norwest Equity Partners in August 2014.
 Moelis Capital Partners (MCP) realized gross proceeds of $149 million (including dividends), equating to a 4.0x multiple of invested capital and a 75% IRR.
 MCP successor NexPhase Capital sold NAPA to American Securities in April 2016, realizing a 3.8x multiple and a 35% IRR on an initial equity check of $59 million.

 Prior to joining Moelis & Company, Brian was Global Head of Technology Investment Banking at UBS Investment Bank, where he oversaw UBS’ technology investment banking business on a global basis with a focus on the following sectors: software, communications, internet, semiconductors, business services, and outsourced manufacturing and distribution.
 During Brian’s tenure, he expanded the business by over 100 bankers and reached a record level of $300 million of revenue in 2007, when it was recognized as the fastest-growing industry group throughout UBS on a global basis.
 Before becoming Global Head of Technology Investment Banking, Brian ran the technology and business services vertical within the broader group.
 Brian joined UBS from Donaldson Lufkin & Jenrette (DLJ) in 2001, following the sale of DLJ to Credit Suisse.